+The best curved monitors are a viable choice if you want a display that's a little different from the norm.
 If you're in the market for a monitor, then you'll need to choose between a curved or flat display.
 While this decision comes down to personal preference, curved monitors offer some crucial benefits over flat ones.
 A curved monitor wraps into your field of view, allowing you to see more at the same focal distance as a flat screen.
 This reduces eyestrain, and provides a more immersive, distortion-free viewing experience.
 Curved monitors are also great for gaming, especially those with fast response times and high refresh rates.

 But there are downsides to curved monitors: chiefly, their cost.
 If you want to save some money, then check out our rankings for the best cheap gaming monitors (under $150).
 If you're buying a monitor primarily for gaming and can stretch your budget a bit, then visit our best gaming monitors page.
-And if you're a creator, check out MSI's new Prestige PS341WU, a 34-inch, 5K x 2K-pixel monitor.
+And if you're a creator, check out the MSI Prestige PS341WU, a 34-inch, 5K x 2K-pixel monitor.

 Whether for gaming, browsing the web or being productive at work, these are the best curved monitors.